 The broadCAST™ is a monthly weigh in by members of The CAST™ of Epic Engage™.
-Independent experts in their own right, members of The CAST™ have an opportunity to share their earned insights right here, for you, each month.
-With that in mind, we wholeheartedly encourage you to connect with these experts on their respective bodies of work and how it might be of service to you.
-They each bring such great value in service to their respective work.
+Independent experts in their own right, and I am humbly proud to say friends of mine… members of The CAST™ have an opportunity to share their earned insights right here, for you, each month.
+With that in mind, we wholeheartedly encourage you to connect with these experts on their respective bodies of work and how they might be of service to you.
+They each bring such great value in service to their respective work and audiences.

 This month, we are launching a new look, feel and delivery to the broadCAST™.
-As we head towards that “magical season” in December, we thought to bring some new sparkle.
-Hope you engage and enjoy. 🙂
+As we head towards that “magical season” in December, we thought to bring some new sparkle going into 2018.
+Focusing on Campus, Creativity, Communications, Life, Music and more… we hope you engage and enjoy. 🙂

-Trent, Ray and I are offering a section called Campus Corner where we each offer a short tip or idea on teaching or learning or some aspect of education and leadership.
-One simple idea from each of our bodies of expertise.
+Trent, Ray and I are offering a section called The Campus Corner where we each offer a short tip or idea on teaching or learning or some aspect of education and leadership; one simple idea from each of our bodies of expertise.
+To start…

 TRENT LANGDON SAYS